tailhook/lithos/docs/container_config.rst

 TcpPort
-    Allows a number between 1-65535 and ensures that the number matches port range allowed in sandbox (see :opt:`allow-tcp-ports`) Choice
+    Allows a number between 1-65535 and ensures that the number matches port range allowed in sandbox (see :opt:`allow-tcp-ports`)

+Choice
-    Allows a value from a fixed set of choices (example: ``!Choice ["high-priority", "low-priority"]``) Name
+    Allows a value from a fixed set of choices (example: ``!Choice ["high-priority", "low-priority"]``)

+Name
     Allows a value that matches regex ``^[0-9a-zA-Z_-]+$``.
 Useful for passing names of things into a script without having a chance to keep value unescaped when passing somewhere within a script or using it as a filename.

     .. versionadded:: 0.10.3

+DottedName
+    Allows arbitrary DNS-like name.
+It's defined as dot-separated name with only alphanumeric and underscores, where no component could start or end with a dash and no consequent dots allowed.

+    .. versionadded:: 0.17.4

 All entries of ``@{variable_name}`` are substituted in the following fields: